 I am now half way through an eleven month long tour, and I am really starting to feel it now.
 Before which I had never been in a show that ran longer than a week.
 Most small-scale theatrical tours in England only last around three months.
 As far as acting jobs go, this is pretty tough stuff.
 So I think now might be the time to talk about longevity.

-When I found this job on Casting Call Pro, the length was a huge selling point for me.
+When I found this job on Casting Call Pro (now Mandy), the length was a huge selling point for me.
 I was fresh out of drama school and feeling pretty terrified about the instability I had been warned of.
 To have a job for almost a year felt like a great way for me to transition from the safety of the education system into the unpredictability of the professional world – but at the same time, it is a huge adjustment to make.

 The thing I loved the most about drama school was the sheer amount of projects I was able to take part in.
 I was kept so busy with workshops, devised pieces, and graduate year shows, I didn’t have a chance to get bored.
 This job is totally different: while there are many aspects of touring life that stop it from feeling too routine, like dealing with the challenges of being in a different space every day, there is no hiding from the fact that ultimately I am doing the same three shows, with the same three people, five days a week.